-Chat application, the Node.js best fit application, is the most typical type of real-time and multi-users application.
+Chat application, the Node.js best-fit application, is the most typical type of real-time and multi-user application.
 In a word, it is the sweet-spot app that represents Node.js’s notable features.
-Furthermore, its high traffic running capacity, data-intensive application, and cross-platform availability allow a stable performance, great scalability and benefits both users and developers.
+Furthermore, its high traffic running capacity, data-intensive application, and cross-platform availability allow a stable performance, and great scalability and benefit both users and developers.

 Node.js provides great data transmission capabilities on object BDs with REST API.
 Furthermore, it is time-saving since it eliminates multiple conversions thanks to utilizing a uniform information serialization design across the customer, server, and data set.
 In other words, Node.js can store data without mismatches or conversions.

 Besides real-time applications, Node.js is the best choice for applications that have queued databases.
-With the data queue infrastructure, it allows for apps without firm confirmation.
+The data queue infrastructure allows for apps without firm confirmation.
 In a word, it is essential to identify clients’ behaviors before mapping the process and starting to write the app.

 Developers can take advantage of – data streaming Node.js to develop some interesting features.
 Thanks to its ability of online streaming, it allows real-time editing and proxying among different data sources.

 Node.js allows proxying different data sources, response times, and services to handle massive amounts of simultaneous connections.
 Additionally, it is a valuable tool with non-existent proxying infrastructure for client-side solution development while using dedicated proxy services for other interaction handling in the production period.

 A real-time feature for a website is well-suited for a trading website to track stocks, price comparisons, and technical analysis.

 Project types that Node.js is not the best choice